Weekly Gem #75 Warts and all

-Bessie and Victoria are nearly identical to each other and to the real thing.
+Bessie and Victoria are nearly identical to each other and to their Indian Rhinoceros brethren in the wild.
 It’s not just the artistic detail, which is beyond impressive.
-There’s a realism and a feel.
-A pair of content rhinos (as conveyed by their body language, facial expression, and relaxed prehensile lip), bellies full, maybe heading for a soak in the pond during the heat of the day.
+There’s a realism and a 'feel' that comes across when you get up close.
+Here you'll see a pair of content rhinos (as conveyed by their body language, facial expressions, and relaxed prehensile lip), bellies full, perhaps heading for a soak in the pond during the heat of the day.

 It’s hard to realize their size in the photo until you compare them with the doors.
 Or, here’s a perspective from the clay model (click the photo to enlarge).
-Compare the size of the head, the foot, the forearm, the ribs.
+Compare, between the artist and the sculpture, the size of the head, the foot, the forearm, and the ribs.
+(And presumably, intestines ... read on)

-When you visit in person, you can see and feel the artist's success in reproducing these royal ladies, right down to the fuzzy tips of their ears and tail … other than these tufts and the fluttering eyelashes, their skin is hair free, and smooth as a baby’s … well, in truth, a little lotion might not hurt.
+Coming back to the sculptures.
+When you visit in person, you will see and feel Weems' success in reproducing these royal ladies, right down to the fuzzy tips of their ears and tail … other than these tufts and the fluttering eyelashes, their skin is hair free, and smooth as a baby’s … well, in truth, a little lotion might not hurt.

 These two Ivy league rhinos are queens